 Travel & Teach - Austria

-The standard of living is high, which is good, of course, but unless you can secure full time teaching hours, it can be difficult to keep up with the cost of living.
-Indeed, accommodation can amount to around a 1/3 of full time earnings in the big cities such as Vienna.
-You might wish to think about steering clear of the larger cities, such as Vienna, and heading for the smaller towns where competition for jobs and the cost of living is less.
+The standard of living is high, which is good of course, but unless you can secure full time teaching hours, it can be difficult to keep up with the cost of living.
+You might wish to think about avoiding teaching English in the larger cities, such as Vienna, and heading for the smaller towns where competition for jobs and the cost of living is less.

 British Council http://www.britishcouncil.org/